 First, let's talk through some of the basics of the views.

-In the summary view of the left-hand side, you'll see each of the sub-competencies along with some statistics.
-Each entry has an Evaluations row that indicates the number of evaluations the given learner has received for the given sub-competency.
-The Level column indicates the level that learner has achieved in the given sub-competency.
+In the summary view of the left-hand side, you'll see each of the subcompetencies along with some statistics.
+Each entry has a progress bar that tells you the current level of the learner for the subcompetency along with how many evaluations they've received for it.

 The insights page has more granular data on each of the milestones and also gives insight into how the levels are calculated.
 Let's walk through a few examples: